belgort-clark/ctec-227-project-2-blog/README.md

 - Using phpMyAdmin, create a new database and name it 'blog'.
 All lowercase.
 - Import the SQL from the .sql folder in this repository
 - Go to your browser and bring up the blog.php page
-- You must submit a screen shot showing these items installed in Canvas by May 15, 2024.
+- You must submit a screen shot showing these items installed in Canvas.

-## Step 1: Content Creation - Due by Friday 17th, 2024
+## Step 1: Content Creation - Due by Sunday 18th, 2025

 - Your project must remove all of the existing content in each of the tables
 - You must create at least 7 meaningful blog posts using phpMyAdmin.
 No need for a front-end form to do this for this project.
 Lorem Ipsum text must not be used.
 - Use topics of your choice.
 - Make sure that the project contains no remnants of the original content.
 - This includes page titles, headings, footers, etc.
-- You must submit a screen shot showing these items completed in Canvas by May 17, 2024.
+- You must submit a screen shot showing these items completed in Canvas.

-## Step 2: Improve the navbar and make it your own - Due by Sunday 19th, 2024
+## Step 2: Improve the navbar and make it your own - Due by Sunday 18th, 2025

 - The navbar must not look like the one provided.
 - Do not remove the 3 links provided (Home, Categories, Tags).
 - Style it to match the overall theme you will use for the project.
-- You must submit a screen shot showing your improved navbar in Canvas by May 19, 2024.
+- You must submit a screen shot showing your improved navbar in Canvas.

 ## Step 3: Improving the Home Page Content Area